mahaley22/Uncertainty-Sampling/index.md

 No matter how accurate or *good* one's model is, not only will there will always be things like data drift, concept drift, or simply generalization issues on things the model hasn't seen or tested for before (see checklist paper).
 As in other types of software, how does CI/CD and maintenance come in, and how does a model help/hinder that?

 Active Learning comes in to answer some of these questions: How do we optimize for humans in the loop?
 How much hand-labeled training do you need up front and on an ongoing basis?
 F which outputs should a human have a look at outputs for possible correction and training?
-Active Learning has a lot of tools in the toolkit for sampling and iterating, both within the models and outside them.  this model will look at just 2 or 3 in-model metrics to show that
+Active Learning has a lot of tools in the toolkit for sampling and iterating, both from data within the models and outside them.
+This notebook looks at 3 in-model metrics.

-And yet, by definition the goal of optimizing any machine learning model is not primarily (at least when we're talking about conditional modeling, like in Machine Translation) in the business of generating accurate "probabilities" or confidences for those predictions.
+How can metrics from within the model work?
+By definition the goal of optimizing any machine learning model is not primarily  in the business of generating accurate "probabilities" or confidences for those predictions (at least when we're talking about conditional modeling, like in Machine Translation).
 And how explainable/interpretible are the results?

 And worse yet, how can one even tease out such information of a deep learning algorithm, which by its nature is a nested non-linear structure?
 This notebook is an example of a NN model for MT that can fairly easily yield useful information and metrics that are helpful for error analysis and Active Learning.